mgnolde/hooded-crow-modeller/README.md

 # Hooded Crow Modeller

-A command line 3D modeller.
+A command line 3D modeller, with a synchronized GUI component to visualize changes on the fly.
 Still in an early stage of development.

 ![image info](./mat/modeller.png)